Why Is iOS App Development the Future?

-It is only basic math that android app development with its longer codes and slow emulators would be more time consuming for developers.
+It is only basic math that android app development with its longer codes and slow emulators would be more time to consume for developers.
 While it can be advocated that some of the codes are auto-generated, it still has to be read and debugged.

 DEVELOPER TOOLS AND SUPPORT

 Apple shows some great commitment to its developers.
 XCode being better than Android Development Studio is a classic example for this.